 Over the course of the year, Muscatine County amended the operating budget two times.
-The amendments were made in February 2019 and June 2019.
+The amendments were made in March 2020 and June 2020.

-The first amendment increased budgeted receipts for additional inmate reimbursements, interest on investments and Public Health department grant revenue.
-The amendment also increased budgeted disbursements primarily for an increase in personnel costs in the Sheriff, Zoning and General Services departments as well as an increase in Public Health department grant disbursements.
-The second amendment increased budgeted receipts for additional inmate reimbursements, interest on investments and jail commissary receipts.
-The amendment also increased budgeted disbursements primarily for jail commissary costs, medical examiner costs, election laptop purchase and additional juvenile detention costs.
+The first amendment increased budgeted receipts for additional inmate reimbursements and jail commissary receipts.
+The amendment also increased budgeted disbursements primarily for an increase in personnel costs in the County Sheriff department as well as an increase in medical examiner autopsy fees and capital and roads project timeline changes.
+The second amendment increased budgeted receipts for additional inmate reimbursements and jail commissary receipts.
+The amendment also increased budgeted disbursements primarily for jail commissary costs, medical examiner costs, public health costs due to COVID-19 and administration building repair costs.

-The County's receipts were approximately \$253,000 more than budgeted, a variance of less than one percent.
-Total disbursements were approximately \$4.3 million less than the amended budget.
-Disbursements for the capital projects function were approximately \$2.3 million less than budgeted due to projects not started in fiscal year 2019.
+The County's receipts were approximately \$604,000 more than budgeted, a variance of 1.8%.
+Total disbursements were approximately \$6.9 million less than the amended budget.
+Disbursements for the capital projects function were approximately \$4.4 million less than budgeted due to the delay of anticipated projects to fiscal year 2021.